rogerss11/text_to_persons/text-to-persons.md

 Questions
 ---------
 Consider some issues

 - **Should the CampusAI LLM API be used or is, e.g., spaCy better?**

+Using the CampusAI LLM API is a good choice as it is more robust and can detect names more accurately than traditional NLP tools such as spaCy.
+However this also comes at an elevated cost in terms of time, computation, and in some cases money.

 - **What models are there on CampusAI?**